Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentXlsxGetRowsAndCells**
 > GetXlsxRowsAndCellsResponse editDocumentXlsxGetRowsAndCells(input)

-Get rows and cells from a Word XLSX spreadsheet, worksheet
+Get rows and cells from a Excel XLSX spreadsheet, worksheet

 Returns the rows and cells defined in the Excel Spreadsheet worksheet